Motives for the September 11 attacks: Conflict in Somalia, Chechnya, Kashmir, Lebanon and the Philippines

+Liberation of Muslim lands

+America's hegemonic influence in the international political system was vehemently denounced by Al-Qaeda.
+Al-Qaeda leadership asserted that America became a legitimate target to be attacked due to the hostile policies of US governments; such as American support to Zionism, military aggression against countries across the Muslim World, sponsoring of oppressive regimes, American cultural imperialism, etc. Al-Qaeda sought cooperation with those countries that abstained from involvement in Muslim affairs and had no involvement in American imperialism.

+In a speech released in 2004, Osama Bin Laden stated: "free men do not forfeit their security, contrary to Bush’s claim that we hate freedom.

+If so, then let him explain to us why we don’t strike for example – Sweden?
+And we know that freedom-haters don’t possess defiant spirits like those of the 19 – may Allah have mercy on them.

+No, we fight because we are free men who don’t sleep under oppression.
+We want to restore freedom to our nation, just as you lay waste to our nation.
+So shall we lay waste to yours.

+No one except a dumb thief plays with the security of others and then makes himself believe he will be secure.
+Whereas thinking people, when disaster strikes, make it their priority to look for its causes, in order to prevent it happening again."

 Inferred motives

 Political analysts have inferred some motives for the attacks that were not explicitly stated by Al-Qaeda, such as globalization and a desire to provoke the United States.

 Elliot Neaman stated that the connections Walt and Mearsheimer and others, including many German intellectuals, make between 9/11 and Israel are ahistorical.
 He argues that the Palestinians themselves have often pointed to their betrayal by one Arab leader after another since the founding of the state of Israel, and further that bin Laden is no exception, as he never showed any concern for the Palestinian cause until he came under the influence of Ayman Al-Zawahiri and decided to use the Palestinians as a means to gain the favor of militant Muslims.
 Al-Qaeda and Hamas continue to have a fraught relationship, and have been argued to have different goals in regard to the Israeli–Palestinian conflict.